adienes/remainder-tree/README.md

 7/26/19
 Progress on the main project is going okay.
 Ran some timing tests on the matrix factorial algorithm vs the polynomial factorial algorithm to see which one would perform better; the matrix one clearly won by a factor of 2.
 Will try to include this part of the algorithm to the main code in order for calculating intervals to work out as soon as possible.

+7/31/19
+(Andy) spent really quite a lot of time setting up the RemainderForest algorithm to be able to be used concurrently with recomputing the top.
+Unfortunately I had to break the paradigm a bit of "only pass parameters by value or const references," but the algorithm works now at least. remainder_forest(..) should be used for basically all purposes.
+I also added chunkify which segements the range into various chunks.
+In order of 'highest level' space-saving to 'lowest level' it goes approximately Chunk Segmentation --> Remainder Forest --> Recompute Top.
+We are pretty much ready to do some real computations I think.